 Before you pull the trigger on a redemption, though, think carefully about how likely it is that the airline will cease operations.
 If it doesn’t, you could end up leaving money on the table by using your rewards for less-expensive, non-award flight redemptions.
 That’s because the best value for airline miles is to be had when redeeming them for award flights.

 The Bottom Line

 If you’re concerned about your miles as the pandemic continues to dampen travel demand, stay abreast of news about your favorite airline’s fortunes.
-In the meanwhile, check your program for details on other redemption options or transfer possibilities.
+Meanwhile, check your program for details on other redemption options or transfer possibilities.
 If a devaluation—or worse—seems likely, you’ll be ready to move.

 Consider putting away your co-branded airline travels rewards card and switching to a general travel rewards card connected to Chase Ultimate Rewards, American Express Membership Rewards, or Citi ThankYou Rewards.
 These cards let you use your points for a variety of travel purchases and not just airfare.
 Some even allow transfers to airline loyalty programs, so when the dust settles, you can transfer the points you’ve earned back to your favorite airline’s loyalty program—provided the airline is still flying.